joshivanhoe/halfspace/README.md

 # `halfspace`

-`halfspace` is a light-weight Python module for modelling and solving mixed-integer convex optimization problems of the form:
+`halfspace` is an open-source, light-weight Python module for modelling and solving mixed-integer convex optimization problems of the form:

 $$
 \begin{align}